chrisbradleyy/LeDataSciFi.github.io/participation/submission_prep.md

  <img src="pics/before_remote.png" alt="But it looks messy on GH" width="600" >

 Steps:
+1. Update the gitignore file as described above.
+Any additional files you want to hide from GH should be in the `misc/` folder or added to the gitignore file.
 1. Open git in the folder where you want.
 Below, in Windows, I right clicked in the participation folder and clicked “Git Bash Here”.
 If you can’t do this, you can open Powershell/Terminal, and use the `cd “<path>”` command.
        <img src="pics/open_git.png" alt="Open Git Bash" width="600" >
 2. Put `git rm -r --cached .` in git bash/terminal/powershell and hit enter.